Robert Geiss fortune: This is how the TV star got rich-breakinglatest.news-Breaking Latest News

 A veritable company empire has grown up around Robert and Carmen Geiss in recent years.
 It consists of eight companies in total, spread across three countries:

-Since 2011, Robert Geiss and his family have been the main actors of the 20-season reality show “Die Geissens – Eine absolutely glamorous family”, for which the broadcaster RTL II paid around 2.5 million euros per season to its production company GeissTV, reported “World”.
+Since 2011, Robert Geiss and his family have been the main actors in the 20-season reality show “Die Geissens – Eine absolutely glamorous family”, for which the broadcaster RTL II paid around 2.5 million euros per season to its production company GeissTV, reported “world”.

 In addition, the family buys, renovates and sells according to “picture”, including luxury real estate.
 In May 2015, Geiss opened the luxury hotel in Grimaud near Saint-Tropez on the Côte d’Azur Prestige House.
 Geiss not only uses his Italian-sounding pseudonym “Roberto Geissini” as the operator of the hotel, but also for his eponymous fashion brand.